SethBling/PBChance/README.md

 ## What it is:

 PBChance is a LiveSplit component that displays the chance of obtaining a PB on your current run.
-Whenever you reset or split, it runs a variable number (100,000 recomended) of simulations by randomly drawing the remaining splits from your splits in previous attempts, and computes how many of those would result in a PB.
+Whenever you reset, split or the run becomes slow, it runs a variable number (100,000 recomended) of simulations by randomly drawing the remaining splits from your splits in previous attempts, and computes how many of those would result in a PB.

 ## Installation: